 Picture book themes in this list (scroll down to see them all!):

 Most of our picture book lists contain books that will make your kids laugh out loud.
 For more ideas follow this link to a list of funny books for kids.

-Warning: Do Not Open This Book! and Please, Open This Book!.
-Both of these books are sure to delight.
+This book is sure to delight.
 What do you do when you are told not to read a book?
 What about when you are supposed to read a book but someone has closed it?
 A group of monkeys will help you sort things out.
 But be warned, you may giggle.
+Ages 3 and up.

 Books For Kids Who Love Things that Go